iNoles/StudentReports/README.md

 # Student Record Management System

-A menu-driven student record management system implemented in C++.
+A console-based, menu-driven student record management system implemented in C++.
 This system allows users to perform various operations such as adding, viewing, editing, and deleting student records.

 ## Features